 Most plants suitable for terrariums do not require extremely bright light.
-If placed in direct sun or extremely bright light, terrarium glass can act like a magnifier and burn your plants.
-Temperatures can get really hot inside your jar and before you know it, your terrarium can get as steaming as a sauna.
-Most plants just can't take this kind of heat, so it is best to keep terrariums out of direct sun.
+If placed in direct sun or extremely bright light, terrarium glass can act as a magnifier and burn the plants.
+Temperatures inside the terrarium can rise quickly; before you know it, the terrarium can become as steamy as a sauna.
+Most plants can't tolerate this heat, so it's best to keep terrariums out of the direct sun.

-Dirty glass - Every once in a while, clean the glass of your terrarium both inside and out.
+Every once in a while, clean the glass of your terrarium inside and out.
 If the glass is too dirty or foggy, it will be difficult for light to reach your plants.
 Use a damp piece of newsprint or a lint-free cloth.
-Do not use any harsh cleaning products on the inside of the terrarium because it may present a danger to your plants.
+Do not use harsh cleaning products inside the terrarium because the chemicals in the cleaning products could harm your plants.

-Over watering - It is easy to over-water terrariums.
-One way to prevent it is to use a spray bottle instead of pouring water.
-It is easier to lightly water if you spray.
-If you do over water, try to absorb any extra with a paper towel.
+One way to prevent over-watering is to use a spray bottle instead of a watering can.
+If you do over-water, absorb any extra water with a paper towel.
 Leave the top off of your terrarium until it has dried out.
 If using mosses in your terrarium, you might want to lean towards a closed terrarium system since these moisture-loving plants can survive well in a lidded terrarium and an enclosed rainforest-like environment.

-Choosing the wrong plants - While it is possible to grow almost anything in a terrarium, it is important to choose plants that will thrive in the type of terrarium you are creating.
-If you are making a closed terrarium, choose plants that like to be moist.
-Also, make sure to choose plants for the amount of light they will be exposed to.
+While it's possible to grow almost anything in a terrarium, selecting plants that will thrive in the type of terrarium you are creating is essential.
+If you're designing a closed terrarium, select plants that prefer a moist environment.
+Also, make sure to combine plants with the exact light requirements.
+Low-light plants generally work best.

-Growing succulents in closed terrariums - Succulents generally thrive high light and low moisture environments.
-If you put them in a closed terrarium, it is usually far too humid for most to thrive.
-You can solve this dilemma by simply creating a glass dish garden without a top.
-Note that even a large jar will be too humid - you want air to be able to circulate around your succulents.
+Succulents generally thrive in high light and low moisture environments.
+If you plant succulents in a closed terrarium, the climate is too humid for them to succeed.
+You can solve this dilemma by creating and planting succulents in an uncovered, open-dish garden.
+Note that even a large jar will be too humid—airflow is essential, and air must be able to circulate around succulents.